-From time to time ASH will call on its members to reach out to Congress on issues of importance to hematologists and their patients.
+From time to time ASH will call on its members to reach out to Congress and state legislatures on issues of importance to hematologists and their patients.
 Below is a list of current issues of importance.

 Contact Congress in Support of Sustained and Predictable Funding for NIH

 ASH has strongly urged Congress to provide increased funding for NIH.
 Flat or reduced funding for NIH would delay progress and prevent valuable research from turning into tomorrow's cures.
-As the legislation makes its way through Congress, it's important that your representatives hear from you about why biomedical research is important to you and the patients that you treat.
+As annual spending legislation makes its way through Congress, it's important that your elected officials hear from you about why biomedical research is important to you and the patients that you treat.

 Urge your Representative to Support the Cancer Drug Parity Act